Around the world in one firm? Pass go and take a chance with this international icon rooted in magic…

 Summer associate profile:

-We host summer programs in all three of our US offices.
-During the ten-week program, our summer law clerks work on a wide variety of assignments, gaining exposure to our full range of practice areas and getting to know the partners, associates and business professionals in those departments.
+We host summer programs in all three of our US offices and 1L summer law clerk programs in our Frankfurt and London offices.
+During the ten weeks you'll work on a wide variety of assignments, gaining exposure to our full range of practice areas and getting to know the partners, associates, and business professionals across the region.

 We believe that the best learning is done on the job, and we also understand that the first two years of law school can only cover so much.
-We encourage our law clerks to use the summer program to try areas of the law they may not have had exposure to, and to find the best fit.
-We do not have a fixed rotation; our assignment system provides flexibility to tailor each project based on each summer's interest and availability.
+We encourage you to use the summer program as an opportunity to try areas of the you may not have been exposed to and find the best fit.
+Our assignment system also provides flexibility to tailor each project based on your interest and availability.

 Summer program components: